 In order to graduate from the Acupuncture Studies Program, students are required to complete 123 credits.
-The program is designed to take a total of 3 years, but students have a total of 4.5 years to complete the program.
+The program is designed to take a total of 3 years but must be completed within 4.5 years.

 A student graduating from a Master’s of Acupuncture program is eligible for Pennsylvania Registration as an Acupuncturist, not for Registration as a Practitioner of Oriental Medicine.
-The legal requirements and process for registration from the PA State Board of Medicine’s website will be listed in detail in the student manual.
 Students interested in practicing acupuncture outside of Pennsylvania should contact the licensing board of that state for up-to-date requirements.

-For a full list of the required courses, please refer to the catalog.
+For a full list of the required courses, please refer to the Course Catalog.